hdrhbbu1/www/content/articles/2017/12/turn-the-page/index.md

 <script>
      (adsbygoogle = window.adsbygoogle || []).push({});
 </script>

-I've often found that the words you write are less important than ones left behind.

 Yesterday evening, as the Republican-controlled Senate attempted to ram through a [400-page, vastly unbalanced tax reform bill][bill], I furiously tapped out a Tweet that wouldn't be sent.
 It begins, "I'm concerned spectacle isn't